Azumaya algebras with involution and classical semisimple group schemes: Applications

-In this section we show some interesting consequences of Theorem \ref{thm:main}. \\ For a ring $R$, let $P_n(R,*)$ denote the isomorphism classes of rank $n$ Azumaya algebras with involution of type $*$ over $R$. \begin{cor} Let $R$ be a Henselian local ring with residue field $k$.
+For a ring $R$, let $P_{n'}(R,*)$ denote the isomorphism classes of degree-$n'$ Azumaya algebras with involution of type $*$ over $R$. \begin{cor} Let $R$ be a Henselian local ring with residue field $k$.
 Assume $char~k \neq 2$.
 Then the restriction map